gbmnagpng/poster-studio-pro/README.md

 ---

-## ✨ Key Features
+## ✨ Key Features & Recent Updates

 - 🔒 **100% Offline & Private:** No images are sent to the cloud.
 All processing happens in your browser's local memory.
-- 📐 **Automatic Grid Calculation:** Just enter the desired physical size of the poster and your printer's paper size (A4, A3, Letter, etc.).
-The system instantly calculates how many sheets are needed.
+- 📐 **Automatic Grid & Aspect Ratio Lock:** Enter the desired physical size of the poster and your printer's paper size.
+The new **Keep Image Ratio** toggle ensures your photos are perfectly scaled without ever stretching or distorting.
+- 🎛️ **Print Quality & Advanced Upscaling:** Choose between 3 rendering modes before exporting:
+  - **Draft (Ink Saver):** Lowers DPI and increases compression for quick assembly tests.
+  - **Normal:** Standard 300 DPI for great cost-benefit.
+  - **High Quality (Upscaling):** Uses *Pica.js* (Lanczos interpolation & Unsharp Masking) to prevent pixelation when blowing up small images to giant poster sizes.
+- 🧰 **Interactive Toolbar:** Easily navigate your workspace with the Pan (Hand) tool, rotate your image 90° for perfect orientation, and seamlessly zoom in/out (or use the mouse wheel).
-- ✂️ **Crop Marks & Overlap:** Add an overlap area between sheets and generate a perfect solid guide line for craft knife cutting, ensuring millimeter-perfect alignment.
+- ✂️ **Crop Marks & Overlap:** Add an overlap area between sheets and generate a solid guide line for craft knife cutting, ensuring millimeter-perfect alignment.
-- 🔢 **Smart Numbering:** Sheets are automatically numbered (e.g., A1, A2, B1, B2) at the footer (in the white safety margin) to make assembly easy without cluttering the artwork.
+- 🔢 **Smart Numbering:** Sheets are automatically numbered (e.g., A1, A2, B1) in the white safety margin to make assembly easy without cluttering the artwork.
-- 🚀 **Incremental PDF Engine:** Smart architecture that renders and saves the PDF sheet by sheet, continuously freeing up memory.
-This allows generating massive posters without crashing standard computers.
-- 🖨️ **Direct Printing:** Send the finished project directly to the operating system's print dialog or export standard `.pdf` files.
+- 🖨️ **Direct Printing:** Send the finished project directly to the operating system's print dialog with a single click, or export a standard `.pdf` file.
-- 📊 **Real-Time Quality Analysis:** The system calculates the estimated final DPI based on the chosen size and warns if the print quality will be Excellent, Good, or Low.

 ---